 If you have asthma, being pregnant or breastfeeding should present no problems, providing you continue to control your asthma effectively.
-According to the National Asthma Council, it is safe to continue taking your asthma medicines while you are pregnant.
+According to the National Asthma Council, you should continue taking your asthma medicines while you are pregnant.

 However, if your asthma is being treated with oral steroid medication (tablets or syrup, not puffers), check with your doctor about the safety of this treatment while pregnant.